 On this page

 Click-through and Conversion Analytics takes our out-of-the-box Search Analytics further, providing insight into what significant actions a user takes after performing a search.
 Let’s look at these in detail and see how to implement it.

 - clicks - clicking on results

 - conversions - a single significant event that tracks which searches lead most often to that event.
 Any event can be chosen as a conversion point.

 This data is available by sending us events when your users click on a result or go to a certain page after a search.
 These events are sent by adding small bits of code to your application.

 Sending clicks and conversions requires coding.

-Click and Conversion Analytics are only available on Enterprise plans.
-They can be viewed either in the Dashboard or programmatically via the Analytics API.
+You can view Click and Conversion Analytics either in the Dashboard or programmatically via the Analytics API.
 If you signed up for your plan with an Account Executive, please refer to your service order for your analytics features.

 Why track clicks and conversions?